rustfs/docs.rustfs.com/docs/installation/index.md

 ## 3. RustFS Features

-- S3 Compatible: 100% compatible with S3 protocol, excellent compatibility with big data, data lakes, backup software, image processing software, and industrial production software;
+- **S3 Compatible**: Fully compatible with the S3 protocol, ensuring seamless integration with big data ecosystems, data lakes, backup solutions, and media processing workflows.
-- Distributed: RustFS is a distributed object storage, so it can meet various needs;
+- **Distributed Architecture**: Designed to scale horizontally to meet diverse storage requirements.
-- Commercial Friendly: RustFS is 100% open-source software and released under Apache v2.0 license, making it commercially friendly;
+- **Commercial-Friendly**: Released under the Apache v2.0 license, making it safe and flexible for commercial integration.
-- Fast: The performance of Rust, the development language, is infinitely close to C language speed.
-Therefore, RustFS performance is very powerful;
+- **High Performance**: Built with Rust, offering performance comparable to C/C++ but with modern safety guarantees.
-- Secure: RustFS is written in Rust, a memory-safe language, so it is 100% secure;
+- **Secure by Design**: Leverages Rust's memory safety guarantees to significantly reduce common security vulnerabilities.
-- Cross-platform: RustFS works on Windows, macOS, and Linux;
+- **Cross-Platform**: Runs natively on Windows, macOS, and Linux.
-- Extensible: RustFS supports custom plugins, so it can meet various needs;
+- **Extensible**: Supports a plugin architecture to adapt to specific business needs.
-- Customizable: Due to its open-source nature, you can customize various plugins, so RustFS can meet various needs;
+- **Customizable**: Open-source nature allows for deep customization and plugin development.
-- Cloud Native: RustFS supports deployment via Docker and other methods, enabling rapid deployment in cloud-native environments.
+- **Cloud-Native**: Optimized for containerized environments (Docker, Kubernetes) enabling rapid deployment.

 ## 4. RustFS Values

-Help all humanity improve data security and reduce storage costs.
+Our mission is to democratize high-performance storage, making data security and cost-efficiency accessible to everyone.